 \subsection{Hyperparameter search setting}

-To ensure a robust evaluation of the proposed explanation methods, we performed a systematic hyperparameter search using Llama3 as our primary reference model.
-These optimized configurations were subsequently applied to Mistral and Qwen2.5 to evaluate cross-model generalizability.
+To ensure a robust evaluation of the proposed explanation methods, we perform a systematic hyperparameter search using Llama3 as our primary reference model.
+These optimized hyperparameter configurations are then applied to Mistral and Qwen2.5 to evaluate cross-model generalization.